 Games should be made ready beforehand so that there will not be any ice to break after everybody arrives.
 First-comers should be engaged in some simple game or silly stunt at once, and others as they come may join in.

-For example, try these old time Halloween tongue twisters that can be handed out when guests arrive:
+For example, for old fashioned Halloween party ideas, try these Halloween tongue twisters that can be handed out when guests arrive:

 The games will help guests to break the ice, and the decorations will